aliaksander-samuseu/docs-3.0.1/source/admin-guide/saml.md

 The Gluu Server's SAML metadata may be needed from time to time.
 It can be found at `https://hostname/idp/shibboleth`.

 **Attribute Release**
-Each SP may require one or many attributes in order to grant a user access.
-Required attributes vary depending on the application, and should be explicitly listed in the application's documentation.
+Each SP may require one or more user attributes in order to grant a person access to a protected resource.
+Required attributes vary depending on the application, and should be explicitly listed in the target application's documentation.
 The Gluu Server ships with certain preconfigured attributes and also supports the creation of custom attributes.
-Once the attributes are available in the Gluu Server, the administrator only needs to click on the desired attribute(s) and it will be released to the SP upon successful user authentication.
-For a broader discussion of attributes, including how to create custom attributes, check the [attrbiutes section](./attribute.md) of the documentation.
+Once the attributes are available in the Gluu Server, the administrator can use the oxTrust interface to release the necessary attributes to the SP.
+For a broader discussion of attributes, including how to create custom attributes, check the [attributes section](./attribute.md) of the documentation.

 ### NameID
 The default NameID for oxTrust generated SAML trust relationships is `transientID`.
 It's always a good idea to release the `transientID` as an attribute, as some SP's may not work otherwise.
 If there are other `NameID` requirements, a custom attribute must be created in oxTrust first before defining it as the `NameID`.
 Please review the [custom attributes](./attribute.md#custom-attributes) section of the docs to learn how to create custom attributes in oxTrust.